VAIBHAV7500/lets_binge/README.md

 </h1>

 <p align='center'>
-  Let's Watch is a video platform which allows user to watch videos in Sync.
+  Let's Binge is a video platform which allows user to watch videos in Sync.
 We support a variety of URLs, including file paths, YouTube, Facebook, Twitch, SoundCloud, Streamable, Vimeo, Wistia, Mixcloud, DailyMotion and Kaltura.
 </p>

 ### Prerequisites